 One party’s sudden increase in income may lead to modifications of a divorce judgment.
 For instance, an individual receiving alimony proves that the person paying alimony received a promotion at work.
 Then they may request an increase in alimony payments.

-Income increases may affect child support arrangements as well.
-Imagine that one party in a divorce settlement is not allowed childcare privileges due to lack of income.
+Income increases may also affect child support arrangements.
+Imagine that one party in a divorce settlement is not allowed childcare privileges due to a lack of income.
 If they later prove that they receive a steady income of a certain amount, they may convince the court to adjust childcare privileges to reflect this new responsibility.

 An income increase may even extend to alimony adjustments.
-If one party receives alimony immediately after divorce, but then receives a promotion at work and begins earning substantially more income, the paying party could request an alimony reduction or elimination.
+If one party receives alimony immediately after divorce but then receives a promotion at work and begins earning substantially more income, the paying party may request a reduction or elimination of alimony.

 As with income reduction amendments, income increase amendments must be provable to the court through documentation, testimony, and other forms of evidence.